-Figure 12: Notified incidence (per 100,000) of human salmonellosis in Sweden, 1997-2014.
+Figure 12: Notified incidence (per 100,000) of human salmonellosis in Sweden, 1997-2015.

 Figure 13: Salmonella found in lymph node samples from cattle, sows and boars and fattening pigs sampled at major slaughterhouses as well as neck skin samples from poultry at all slaughterhouses.
-In 2014, 0 samples from cattle, 0 from sows and boars, 0 fattening pigs, and 0 poultry neck skin samples were Salmonella positive.
+The laboratory results from 2014 and 2015 are considered to be unreliable and likely an underestimate of the true prevalence of Salmonella in the samples tested.

 Figure 14: The number of lymph node samples from cattle, sows and boars and fattening pigs sampled at major abattoirs as well as the number of neck skin samples from poultry sampled at all abattoirs.
-In 2014, 3,756 samples from cattle, 2,329 from sows and boars, 2,871 from fattening pigs, and 4,435 poultry neck skin samples were tested for Salmonella.
+In 2015, 3,756 samples from cattle, 1,659 from sows and boars, 2,540 from fattening pigs, and 4,594 poultry neck skin samples were tested for Salmonella.

-Figure 15: Incidence of Salmonella in swine herds during 1968-2014.
+Figure 15: Incidence of Salmonella in swine herds during 1968-2015.
+In 2015, a single herd was identified with S. Reading.

-Figure 16: Notified incidence of Salmonella in Swedish cattle herds during 1968-2014.
+Figure 16: Notified incidence of Salmonella in Swedish cattle herds during 1968-2015.

-Figure 17: Notified incidence of Salmonella in broiler holdings during 1968-2014, breeding flocks included.
+Figure 17: Notified incidence of Salmonella in broiler holdings during 1968-2015, breeding flocks included.